Hammond School (South Carolina): Demographics

 For the 2018–2019 school year, the Hammond School's student body was 76.9% white and 23.1% minority races.
 The student/teacher ratio is 8:1.
 The grades are relatively evenly split with 31% of the student body in high school, 31% in middle school, and 38% in elementary school.

 Accreditation

 Hammond School is an accredited school with the South Carolina Independent School Association (SCISA) and the National Association of Independent Schools (NAIS).

 Athletics

 In 2018, the school won the SCISA class 3A football championship.
 As of 2018, the Hammond School has won 16 football championships, including 6 consecutive championships from 2006 to 2012.

 The Skyhawks won the boys' basketball SCISA class 3A championship in 2015.

 The Skyhawks won the girls' basketball SCISA class 3A championship in 2018, the 11th title but the first since 1993, the last of four consecutive championships.

 The Skyhawks won the boys' baseball SCISA class 3A championship in 2021, the 6th title for the school.
 It was the second title under Coach Braciszewski, who joined the Skyhawks staff in 2016 and was named head coach in 2018.

+In 2022, the Skyhawks claimed their sixth-straight SCISA Football championship, with a shut out against Laurence Manning, 52-0.